ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 However, Protocol Selection Properties and Path Selection Properties MUST be added to the TransportParameters object before calling Initiate() and SHOULD result in a runtime error if changed later.
+{{appendix-specify-query-params}} gives an overview of what Transport Parameters can be specified and queried during which phase.

 Connections can be cloned at any time, before or after establishment.
 A cloned connection and its parent are entangled: they share the same